Suboptimality analysis of receding horizon quadratic control with unknown linear systems and its applications in learning-based control: Suboptimality analysis with known model

-The term $(1-\beta_\star^{-1})^{2N} \varepsilon_\mathrm{p}^2$ quantifies the tradeoff between the error $\varepsilon_\mathrm{p}$ of the terminal cost and the prediction horizon $N$ on the performance of the RHC controller.
-The performance gap of the RHC controller decays quadratically in $\varepsilon_\mathrm{p}$ and exponentially in $N$, and the rate of decay is related to $\|P_\star\|$ according to $\beta_\star$ in \eqref{eq:taugamma}.
-The exponential decay obtained here is analogous to the exponential decay rate in \cite{zhang2021regret} for linear RHC with estimated additive disturbances over the prediction horizon and in \cite{kohler2021stability} for nonlinear RHC, while we provide a novel characterization of the decay rate.
-Given $Q$, the decay rate depends on $P_\star$ only, which will facilitate the analysis for the case where the model is inexact.
+In Theorem~\ref{thm:KnownModelSub}, the upper bound on $\sqrt{v(N, \varepsilon_{\mathrm{p}})/c_\star}$ means that $N$ should be sufficiently large or $\varepsilon_{\mathrm{p}}$ should be sufficiently small, such that the RHC controller can stabilize the system with a suboptimal performance.
+Moreover, the performance gap \eqref{eq:JgapKnown} captures the tradeoff between the error $\varepsilon_\mathrm{p}$ and the prediction horizon $N$: The performance gap decays quadratically in $\varepsilon_\mathrm{p}$ and exponentially in $N$.
+The exponential decay obtained here is analogous to the exponential decay rate in \cite{zhang2021regret} for linear RHC with estimated additive disturbances over the prediction horizon and in \cite{kohler2021stability} for nonlinear RHC, while we have a novel characterization with two distinct decay rates.

+The case $N \geqslant n_{\mathrm{cr}}+1$ in \eqref{eq:JgapKnown} has a faster decay rate than the rate for $N \leqslant n_{\mathrm{cr}}$, which indicates the advantage of choosing a horizon larger than the controllability index.
+This also suggests that we may choose a smaller horizon for controlling fully-actuated systems, with $\mathrm{rank}(B)=n$ and $n_{\mathrm{cr}}=1$, compared to under-actuated systems.